-How to Find, Fix and Prioritize Vulnerabilities in Your Docker Container Image
+How to Find, Fix, and Prioritize Vulnerabilities in Your Docker Container Image

 Patching software systems and securing them from a single vulnerability requires careful steps to ensure validity without interruptions.
 More specifically, re-deployed images should work as expected and not suffer from side effects.
 Imagine multiplying that effort by 1,000 and having to tackle multiple containers across your infrastructure.